Statistics don’t lie. The future of agriculture is increasingly female.

-Research shows many women farmers and landowners have a strong conservation and stewardship ethic.
-They are deeply committed to healthy farmland, farm families and farm communities.
-However, women face gender-related barriers to managing their land for long-term sustainability.
-While women increasingly are the primary decision makers on farms, data shows they are underrepresented in conservation programs.
+But women face gender-related barriers to managing their land for long-term sustainability.
+And while women increasingly are the primary decision-makers on farms and inclined towards conservation, they are underrepresented in USDA conservation programs.